Tosaaaki/piphawk-ai/README.md

 The root also includes `Dockerfile` definitions for containerized deployment and `trades.db` as the default SQLite database path.
 When running inside Docker this file is located at `/app/backend/logs/trades.db` by default.

+### Logging

+Set the `LOG_LEVEL` environment variable to control verbosity.
+When `DEBUG` is enabled, additional messages such as AI rejection reasons are written to the console.

 ### Using strategy.yml